When We All Fall Asleep, Where Do We Go?: North America

-In Canada, the album debuted atop the national album chart with 46,000 total consumption units.
-By the end of June 2019, the album had been certified double platinum in Canada and was the best-selling record of the year in the country with 174,000 equivalent album units.
-In Mexico, the album had considerable success reaching number five on the national record chart.
-All of its singles were certified multi-Platinum while "Wish You Were Gay", "You Should See Me in a Crown" and "Bad Guy" were certified Diamond.
-It was the fifth best-selling English-language album and fifteenth overall in Mexico of 2019 (physical sales).
-On March 13, 2023, it was certified double Diamond and four-times Platinum by AMPROFON with over 840,000 units sold, making it the 12th best-selling album in Mexico.
+Other markets

 In the United Kingdom, it also opened at number one on the country's Official Album Chart with 48,000 combined sales, making Eilish the youngest ever solo female act to top the chart.
 By its fourth week of release, it was certified gold by the BPI, indicating 100,000 sold in the country.
 It is the sixth best-selling album of the first half of 2019 in the UK, with 200,000 combined sales.
 In Australia, the album entered the ARIA Albums Chart at number one, with six of its songs occupying places in the top ten of the singles chart.
 In doing so, Eilish broke Ed Sheeran's record with the most songs with simultaneous placement in this area of the chart.
 It remained at this position for seven more non-consecutive weeks and has since been certified Platinum.
-The album returned to number one in Australia following its Album of the Year win at the 62nd Grammy Awards.
+The album returned to number one in Australia following its Album of the Year win at the 62nd Annual Grammy Awards.
+In France, When We All Fall Asleep, Where Do We Go? was certified Diamond by SNEP in July 2026 for selling over 500,000 units.

 Worldwide, When We All Fall Asleep, Where Do We Go? had sold more than 1.2 million pure copies by December 2019, ranking as the fifth best-selling album of 2019 and third among female artists.
 Aided by the album's success, Eilish also ranked as the fourth best-selling artist of 2019 and second among female artists after Taylor Swift.